fbergmann/spec-combine-archive/README.md

 ###Latest Builds
 While not yet authoritative, we keep builds in this repository, to easily share our progress:

+###Discuss the Specification
+This specification ought to be discussed on the COMBINE mailing list under: `combine-discuss@mbine.org`.

 ###Software Support
 Software support for the COMBINE Archive is growing fast, here a selection of tools that we are aware of that use the archive: